mohitdhatrak/cash-register-app/README.md

 # Cash Register App

-Easily manage your change with this cash register app that tells you the change to be retured in minimal no of notes and coins
+Easily manage your change with this cash register app that tells you the change to be returned using a minimal number of notes and coins.

 Tech Stack: HTML, CSS & JavaScript